tkmfujise/ReDScribe/README.md

 ### 3. Co-routine (like Agent-based modeling)

-I made a DSL( [demo/addons/redscribe/mrblib/actor.rb](https://github.com/tkmfujise/ReDScribe/blob/main/demo/addons/redscribe/mrblib/actor.rb) ) using [Fiber](https://docs.ruby-lang.org/en/3.4/Fiber.html).
+I have created a DSL( [demo/addons/redscribe/mrblib/actor.rb](https://github.com/tkmfujise/ReDScribe/blob/main/demo/addons/redscribe/mrblib/actor.rb) ) using [Fiber](https://docs.ruby-lang.org/en/3.4/Fiber.html).

 `-->{ do_something }` is a unit of execution.
 `notify :message` broadcasts the message to all actors.
 Call `tick` from a GDScript, then each actor will execute the next step in the cycle and emit a signal containing all instance variables (e.g., `@speed`) as a Dictionary.